D3PSI/gerrit-jira-hook/README.md

         path = $GERRIT_HOME/hooks
         changeMergedHook = gerrit-jira-hook

-You should now see a comment being added to a Jira ticket whenever the corresponding valid Jira Issue-Id is found in the commit message.
+You should now see your Jira ticket being updated whenever the corresponding valid Jira Issue-Id is found in the commit message.
 Enjoy!